msillano/remotesDB/README.md

 It must be a starting point for building home automation applications.
 As a demo of remotesDB capabilities, this is an application to perform a simple replica of standard IR remote controls.
 You can see it as an example of using remotesDB and the included php libraries you can use in your IR applications.

+NOTE: For other technical documentation you can see the wiki.

 ![Screenshot 1](./documents/remotesDB/screen01.png)

 # installation